codepress/admin-columns/readme.txt

 If you like to contrinute a language, please send them to <a href="mailto:info@codepress.nl">info@codepress.nl</a>.

+* Danish (da_DK) - Thanks for contributing the danish language goes to Morten Dalgaard Johansen
 * German (de_DE) - Thanks for contributing the german language goes to Uli
 * Polish (pl_PL) - Thanks for contributing the polish language goes to Bartosz
 * French (fr_FR) - Thanks for contributing the french language goes to Alexandre Girard
-* Danish (da_DK) - Thanks for contributing the danish language goes to Morten Dalgaard Johansen

 = Upcoming releases =

 * support for default sorting for users, links and comments
-* support for hidden custom fields

 **Feedback**